tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 Implementations SHOULD retain the current timer value until a transmission without loss occurs, at which time the value may be reset to the initial value.
-After a long period of idleness, no less than 10 times the current timer value, implementations may reset the timer to the initial value.
+After a long period of idleness, no less than 10 times the current timer value, implementations MAY reset the timer to the initial value.

 ### State machine duplication for post-handshake messages {#state-machine-duplication}